 - Sherman typeface comes in two general forms: serif (with feet on the letters) and sans-serif (with plain ends to the letters).
-Both forms should be already installed on your Syracuse University-owned computers, but you can download and install the font s yourself, or email the SOE IT or marketing and communications teams for help.
+Both forms should be already installed on your Syracuse University-owned computers, but you can download and install the fonts yourself, or email firstname.lastname@example.org team for help.

 - For short documents, fliers, etc. the preferred font for "headings" is Sherman Sans Bold and for "body text" (main text) is Sherman Sans Book.
 For longer documents, Sherman Serif can be used for the body (i.e., where a default font would be Times New Roman).

 - If shared with vendors or freelancers doing work for Syracuse University, Sherman must be used only on Syracuse University materials.
 Sherman and Syracuse Block Condensed are owned by Syracuse University and must not be altered or redistributed without approval.
 Log Out

 - Syracuse Block Condensed is the typeface from where the "Block S" is derived, used in University lockups/logos.

 - The complete set of Syracuse Block Condensed fonts are "special use" for "amplified visual expression," such as in block headlines, advertisements, and similar.